 St Mary’s has an excellent balance between sport and academic and cultural activities, critical in the development of young girls today.
-Our facilities include a 50m swimming pool and state-of-the-art diving complex, AstroTurf and grass hockey fields, and squash, tennis and netball courts.
+Our facilities include a 50m swimming pool and state-of-the-art diving complex, AstroTurf and, soon to be completed, multi-purpose field, squash, tennis and netball courts, and an ergo room.

 Girls are encouraged to participate in both competitive and non-competitive sport and are provided with this opportunity by taking part in team and inter-house sport.
-The Senior Primary physical education lessons are utilised for coaching the sport relevant to the season.
+The Senior Primary physical education lessons are utilised for coaching the sport relevant to the season as well as traditional physical education lessons.
+We believe that spending time on fundamentals such as movement, balance, core work, co-ordination and general strength is also very important.
 Each sport concludes with termly inter-house competitions.

 The Junior Primary physical education lessons in the morning are divided between educational gymnastics and ball skills, which include basic netball, tennis and hockey skills.
 During the first and third terms, swimming is taught as we believe this is a vital life skill.
 The Junior Primary girls are offered afternoon co-curricular activities in the sport relevant to the season.